 View our mobile friendly yardage book with maps and pictures of every golf hole.
 Sand traps, greens, fairways, elevations and 150 and 250 yard markers shown below.
-Pro tips for each hole are provided by our Head Golf Professional, Blake Rourick.
+Pro tips for each hole are provided by our Head Golf Professional.

-Lay up to your preferred wedge yardage on this short par 4.
-There is out of bounds behind the green to consider on your approach shot.
+Lay up to your preferred wedge yardage for a comfortable approach shot on this short par 4.
+There is out of bounds behind the green to keep in consideration.

 Use an iron to hit to the top of the hill if you aren’t comfortable with your ability to clear the valley.
 This will leave you around 165 to the green without having to hit on the slope.